Motherboard ID Reading and Viewing

 pluscanbus_uuid:

-followed by the ID you searched for. - If it is the tool board, it must be
+plus the ID you searched for - If it is a tool board, it must be

 pluscanbus_uuid: